How Much Does Custom Software Cost in the UK?

 What happens when maintenance is deferred

 Some businesses treat maintenance as optional.
 It isn't.
 Skipping maintenance doesn't save money; it defers cost and adds risk.
-Here is the pattern we see repeatedly.
+Here is the pattern that plays out repeatedly across the industry.

-A well-maintained Laravel application can run for a decade or more.
+A well-maintained application can run for a decade or more.
 The maintenance cost is real, but it is predictable and far cheaper than the alternative.
-For a fuller picture of what ongoing software maintenance involves and why it matters, our dedicated guide goes into detail.
+For a fuller picture of what ongoing software maintenance involves and why it matters, a dedicated guide goes into detail.

 How to Structure the Investment